 Visit Antarctica – Travel to Antarctica a bucket list destination

 Antarctica.
 That one word for many inspires dreams of fulfilling a traveler’s bucket list to visit Antarctica.
 Antarctica’s siren call has become the stuff of legend, pulling mariners and explorers toward her shores for decades.
 Sir Ernest Shackleton’s voyage is but one of a number of expeditions that have inspired books and movies, and sparked the imagination of many travelers intent of making their own exploratory voyage.
-Then, of course, you have “Happy Feet,” the movie about a loveable emperor penguin with better dance moves than a voice, also set in the Antarctica.
+Then, of course, you have “Happy Feet,” the movie about a lovable emperor penguin with better dance moves than a voice, also set in the Antarctica.
 Who doesn’t want to see emperor penguins in their habitat, we ask?
 Exactly.

 Add in an other-worldly landscape of mountains, sea and ice, killer whales, and herds of elephant seals, and there is little wonder so many of all ages jump at the chance, even with an other-worldly price tag to visit Antarctica ($7,000 to $15,000 for 13 days and up, and up to $35,000 for longer).
 And some find they are drawn back again and again.